Rodemfr/meteovache_pi/README.md

 **v0.5**
 * Fixed issues in networking thread in case of long server response
 * Added a status test in report window to inform on the status of the last forecast request (success, on-going, failed)
-* Fixed bad backgorund color in case of dark theme under Debian
+* Fixed bad background color in case of dark theme under Debian
 * Added display of time zone in weather report
 * Added possibility to select select locale/system time zone or UTC in preference dialog